 3. As a dessert filling: Add some mincemeat to one of your favourite dessert recipes.
 Maybe fill a baked apple, stir it into your crumble filling or mix it into a bread and butter pudding.

 4. Store it until next winter: If you’ve got a jar of mincemeat that has been opened already, it would be a good idea to re-boil it and put it in a freshly sterilized jar with a wax disc on top, like jam.
 Then store in a cool place.
 That sounds like hassle to me!
 Depending on the sugar content, it will keep for maybe 6 months or possibly 3 years.
 You could freeze it in bags or tubs.
 You may have to heat it up after you defrost it to dissolve the sugar crystals.
 Dried fruit can go a bit chewy when frozen so after defrosting add water, heat through and leave to cool so it re-absorbs some moisture.

 5. If you’re on a health kick and you don’t really want to eat more mincemeat yourself in January, how about making bars for the kids packed lunches?
-I’ve developed an easy shortbread recipe, inspired by Mary Berry’s date shortcake recipe from the book “Fast Cakes”.
+I’ve developed an easy shortbread recipe, inspired by (but substantially altered from) a Mary Berry date shortcake recipe.

 8oz (225g) plain flour

 5 oz (100g) soft margarine